ZiyuZ/obsidian-simple-countdown/README.md

 > **Auto Update Feature**: This plugin supports real-time countdown updates every second.
 You can control this behavior in the plugin settings:
 >
 > - **Auto Update ON** (default): Countdowns update automatically every second for real-time display
-> - **Auto Update OFF**: Countdowns only refresh when the block is re-rendered (when reopening the note, switching to edit mode and back, or refreshing the view)
+> - **Auto Update OFF**: Countdowns only refresh when the block is re-rendered (when reopening the note, switching to edit mode and back, or refreshing the view).
+In this mode, the countdown numbers (minutes, seconds, etc.) will not change automatically until the block is re-rendered

 ## 📦 Installation